 That's why we determined that it was time to expand Salesforce Customer 360 Truth to be able to:

-Centralize consented data from any source in order to create a persistent, unified customer profile
+Centralise consented data from any source in order to create a persistent, unified customer profile

-Analyze performance to make adjustments and improvements with the power of Einstein AI
+Analyse performance to make adjustments and improvements with the power of Einstein AI